SelmanDedeakay/asl-classification/README.md

-# asl-classification
+# American Sign Language Classification
-American Sign Language Classification with Convolutional Neural Networks
+A Deep Learning Model to Classify American Sign Language using Convolutional Neural Networks

+For the data and info: https://www.kaggle.com/code/selmandedeakayoullar/asl-classification/data